VIAME/VIAME/examples/annotation_and_visualization/README.rst

 files that are a part of KWIVER.
-For examples on how to run both of these GUIs see the "annotation_and_visualization" example folder. vpView doesn't load imagery by default, but instead loads project files (details below) which are simple text files pointing to imagery, groundtruth, and/or homographies for the input data.
-If you just want to use the tool to make annotations you don't need to specify the later two, and just need to set a DataSetSpecifier.
+For examples on how to run both of these GUIs see the "annotation_and_visualization" example folder. vpView doesn't load imagery by default, but instead loads project files (details below) which are simple text files pointing to imagery, groundtruth, computed detections, and/or homographies for the input data.
+If you just want to use the tool to make annotations you don't need to specify the later three, and just need to set a DataSetSpecifier.

+There are 2 default run scripts in this folder. "run_vpview" launches the main vpview annotation and results display GUI while "run_pipe_display" runs the simpler in-pipeline display GUI.

 **********************************
 vpView Annotation Process Overview
 **********************************

 | `Manual Annotation Guide (PDF)`_
+|
 | `Example Video Overview (MP4)`_

 .. _Manual Annotation Guide (PDF): https://data.kitware.com/api/v1/item/5b20cb448d777f2e62256215/download